 Vegans inform people who consume animals and animal byproducts about the benefits of becoming a vegan to help them live longer and more healthful lives.
 In the process, a shift to eating more plant-based foods could significantly reduce health care costs which also benefits people.

-Asking vegans who help animals why they don’t care about people is like asking people who help handicapped children why they don’t care about animals.
+Asking vegans who help animals why they don’t care about people is analogous to asking people who help handicapped children why they don’t care about animals.
 It’s nonsensical and demeaning.
 The list of excuses to eat animals is long, mythical, and porous.
 Vegans don’t make excuses for their eating habits; they take pride in them because there is nothing to excuse.
 If you think before you eat, you will enjoy thinking about what you eat.
-Trust Robert Frost.
-Take the road less traveled by.
-It will make all the difference.
+Click here to begin.